THLO/harpo/README.md

 `harpo` is a tool and library that provides the following functionality:

 * It can generate a [seed phrase](https://en.bitcoin.it/wiki/Seed_phrase).
+* It can validate a given seed phrase.
-* Given a seed phrase, it can generate any number of [secret-shared](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) seed phrases.
+* Given a valid seed phrase, it can generate any number of [secret-shared](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) seed phrases.
 * Given sufficiently many generated seed phrases, it can reconstruct